Regrow hair in as few as 3-6 months

 Although much rarer, serious side effects are possible.
 For example, two subjects in the first study reported increased levels of alanine transaminase — a dangerous situation for the liver with high, frequent daytime urination and testicular pain.

-And while we can all appreciate a moment of craftiness, we have to urge that you don't make your own topical finasteride.
+And while we can appreciate a moment of craftiness, we have to urge that you don't make your own topical finasteride.

 Will you join thousands of happy customers?